Natural Steps, Arkansas: Churches

 The Natural Steps Baptist Church was established in 1913 and built beside the Natural Steps Cemetery.
-The original church burned in 1962 and was rebuilt along AR 300 where it still stands today.

-The Natural Steps Methodist Church was written about by the Arkansas Gazette on November 12, 1936.
+The original church burned down in 1962 and was rebuilt along AR 300, where it still stands today.
+The Natural Steps Methodist Church was written about by the Arkansas Gazette on November 12, 1936:

 The village of Natural Steps is on the Rock Island Railroad on a bluff overlooking the Arkansas River, about 18 miles northwest of Little Rock.
 It received its name from natural rock steps leading from the bluff down to the river.
 The river bottom lands are very fertile, but mostly cultivated by colored people so that the white population of this community is very small.
 It is not known just when the first Methodist church was organized at Natural Steps.
 The records show that in December, 1884, a deed was given to the property where the present church is now located.
 The property was given jointly by Mr. and Mrs. R.C.
 Newson and Dr. and Mrs. T. M. Duvall, citizens of this community at that time.
 Soon after the deed was executed a church was built and used, both, as a Methodist church and a school house.
 After about ten years the church was burned, supposedly, by some one who had fallen out with the school teacher.
 Soon after this the present church was built under the pastorate of Rev. J.F.
 Taylor who has given a large part of his long ministry to the mountain territory lying between Little Rock and Hot Springs and who is at present serving two churches out in this territory that were left off the regular appointments.
 This church was originally called Shady Grove.

-Our church at Natural Steps now has a membership of 15 with a church building valued at $1,000.

-The information concerning this church was given by Mrs. J.E.
-Moreland, whose deceased husband was one of the original trustees of the church property.
-Mrs. Moreland now lives in Little Rock and belongs to Winfield Church.

-The old Methodist Church burned to the ground, in the late 1940s, during a volunteer clean-up day at the Natural Steps Cemetery.
+The old Methodist Church burned to the ground in the late 1940s during a volunteer clean-up day at the Natural Steps Cemetery.
 A spark from one of the fires landed on the roof of the church and by the time the locals realized, it was too late.